samdutton/sqlite-search/README.md

 # SQLite full text search

-Simple demo using SQLite for full text search.
+Simple demo showing how to use SQLite for full text search.